giellalt/giellalt.github.io/dicts/index.md

-# The dictionary page // Ordbokssida
+# The dictionary page || Ordbokssida

-Grammatical analysers constitute a good fundament for analysing the lexicon of any given language.
-Giellatekno's work on lexicography includes developing an infrastructure for morphologically intelligent e-dictionaries, dictionary writing, and evaluation of dictionary work, thereby contributing to a Saami lexicography.
+These pages documents GiellaLT work on lexicography, including an infrastructure for morphologically intelligent e-dictionaries, dictionary writing, and evaluation of dictionary work.

 ## Publications and link to dictionaries